SymbioticLab/Aequitas/README.md

 # Reference
-Please consider citing our paper if you find Justitia related to your research project.
+Please consider citing our paper if you find Aequitas related to your research project.
 ```bibtex
 @inproceedings{aequitas-sigcomm22,
   title={Aequitas: Admission Control for Performance-Critical RPCs in Datacenters},